Louise Bundy: Ted Bundy’s mother.

 A number of reports suggest that the Cowell household wasn’t a happy one.
 Samuel was an abusive bully who exhibited cruelty towards animals, and Eleanor suffered from manic depression.

-By 1950, Louise was eager to take Ted away from Philadelphia and get a fresh start somewhere else.
-Shortly before Ted’s fourth birthday, she decided to move to her uncle’s house in Tacoma, Washington, which was on the other side of the country.
+By 1950, Louise had become eager to take Ted away from Philadelphia and get a fresh start somewhere else.
+Shortly before her son’s fourth birthday, she decided to move across the country to her uncle’s house in Tacoma, Washington.

 Before moving to the west coast, Louise changed her and Ted’s surname to Nelson.
-By doing so, she was able to hide the fact that her son was illegitimate.
+By doing so, she was able to conceal the fact that her son was illegitimate.

 Shortly after her move to Tacoma, Louise started dating a hospital cook named Johnnie Culpepper Bundy.

-Evidently, their relationship moved fast, and by May of 1951, they were exchanging vows.
+Evidently, their relationship moved fast, and by May 1951, they were exchanging vows.

-After the couple had tied the knot, Johnnie adopted Ted as his own son.
-From that point on, Ted became known as Ted Bundy.
+After the couple had tied the knot, Johnnie adopted Ted as his son.
+From that point on, Ted became formally known as Ted Bundy.

-Interestingly, this means that Ted had three different surnames before he reached the age of five: Cowell, Nelson, and Bundy.
+Interestingly, this means that Ted had three different surnames before he reached the age of five.

 Johnnie and Louise purchased their first family home on South Sheridan Avenue.
-Shortly afterwards, Louise gave birth to Ted’s half-sister, Linda.
+Around the same time, Louise gave birth to Ted’s half-sister, Linda.

 In 1953, the Bundy family sold their house and moved to 658 North Skyline Drive, which became their home for the next 13 years.